-- Identifies potential challenges, pitfalls, barriers, and unforeseen consequences.
+- Identifies potential challenges, pitfalls, and unforeseen consequences.

-- Asking team members how they might have approached a situation differently by using a TeamSTEPPS tool or strategy.
+- Ask team members how they might have approached a situation differently by using a TeamSTEPPS tool or strategy.

-- Developing tools that facilitate use of a desired tool or strategy, such as preprinted notepads that outline the SBAR components for the easy organization of information that needs to be shared.
+- Develop tools that facilitate use of tool or strategy, such as notepads that outline the SBAR components.

-- Providing staff with a TeamSTEPPS "tip of the week" that facilitates use of a tool or strategy.
+- Provide staff with a TeamSTEPPS "tip of the week."

 - What characteristics did those coaches have that made them effective?

 - Are coaching characteristics innate or can they be learned?